SAFE E-Label Logo

 Are you SAFE?

-March 6, 2023 - Four leading software vendors are establishing the SAFE E-Label Standard to simplify the implementation of legally compliant e-labels for the new EU regulation on ingredient and nutritional labeling.
+Six leading software vendors are establishing the SAFE E-Label Standard to simplify the implementation of legally compliant e-labels for the new EU regulation on ingredient and nutritional labeling.

 Currently, every organization must interpret the new EU regulations independently.
 Some labeling requirements are clearly specified while others are only vaguely addressed.